 \section{Conclusion}

 We proposed a new method for permutation testing that generalizes previous methods.
 This idea naturally opens up new lines of theoretical and practical enquiry.
-In this work, we have focused on validity, but it is of course also important to examine the consistency and power of such methods---in particular, understanding the power of using only a subset $S\subseteq\Scal_n$ or a nonuniform distribution over $\Scal_n$, as compared to using the full permutation group $\Scal_n$ as studied by \citet{dobriban2021consistency,kim2021classification,kim2022minimax}.
-In addition, the theoretical guarantees for all the permutation tests considered here ensure a p-value $P$ that is valid in the sense of satisfying $\Pp{H_0}{P\leq \alpha}\leq\alpha$, which means that $P$ could potentially be quite conservative under the null (for instance, we see this behavior in the example described in Section~\ref{sec:fixing_example}).
+In this work, we have focused on validity, but it is of course also important to examine the consistency and power of such methods.
+In particular, \citet{dobriban2021consistency,kim2022minimax} study the power of the permutation test when using the full permutation group $\Scal_n$; it would be interesting to examine this question in the context of using only a subset $S\subseteq\Scal_n$ or a nonuniform distribution over $\Scal_n$.
+In addition, the theoretical guarantees for all the permutation tests considered here ensure a p-value $P$ that is valid in the sense of satisfying $\Pp{H_0}{P\leq \alpha}\leq\alpha$, which means that $P$ could potentially be quite conservative under the null (for instance, we saw this behavior when `fixing' the failure example in Section \ref{sec:testing}).
 It would also be interesting to understand which types of tests reduce overly conservative outcomes.